Distribution Regression with Sample Selection, with an Application to Wage Decompositions in the UK: introduction

 \section{introduction}

 Sample selection is ubiquitous in empirical economics.
-For example, it arises naturally in the estimation of wage equations because we do not observe wages of individuals who do not work \cite{gronau74,heckman74}, and product demands because we do not observed quantities purchased by consumers who do not have access to the product.
-Sample selection biases the estimation of causal or predictive effects when the reasons for not observing the data are related to the outcome of interest.
-For example, there is sample selection bias in the estimation of a wage equation whenever the employment status and offered wage depend on common unobserved variables such as ability, motivation or skills.
-The most popular solution to the sample selection bias is the Heckman selection model (HSM) introduced in \citen{heckman74}.
-This classical model offers a convenient and parsimonious way to account for sample selection by making parametric assumptions about the outcome and selection processes.
-Our development is motivated by the observation that, in addition to the parametric structure, the classical model imposes strong homogeneity assumptions on how covariates affect the outcome and selection processes and how the selection process operates itself.
-We develop a generalization of the HSM that relaxes all these three homogeneity restrictions.
-The resulting model is a semiparametric model, where key parameters are function-valued, thereby considerably generalizing the classical selection model.
+For example, it arises naturally in the estimation of wage equations because we do not observe wages of individuals who do not work \cite{gronau74,heckman74}.
+Sample selection biases the estimation of causal and predictive effects when the reasons for not observing the data are related to the outcome of interest.
+In the wage example, there is sample selection bias whenever the employment status and offered wage depend on common unobserved variables such as ability, motivation or skills.
+The most widely used solution to the sample selection bias is the Heckman selection model (HSM) introduced in \citen{heckman74}.
+The classical HSM provides a parsimonious and convenient way to account for sample selection by assuming parametric Gaussian distributions for the outcome and selection processes and imposing strong homogeneity assumptions on the impact of exogenous covariates.
+In this paper, we present a generalization of the HSM that allows for expressly non-Gaussian structures and eliminates the strong homogeneity restrictions, resulting in a semi-parametric model with some key parameters represented as nonparametric functions.
+This generalization enables a tractable econometric approach, similar in ease to the classical HSM.